Curriculum

 Our annual Talent Showcase invites students from Year 2 to 6 to audition to be a part of our Top 10 performers.
 The one night event includes performances from the Woodlands Choir, Dance Group and presentations from our Media students.

-The STEM program at Woodlands is a curriculum based on the idea of educating students in four specific disciplines — science, technology, engineering and mathematics.
+The science program at Woodlands is a curriculum based on the idea of educating students in four specific disciplines, biology, chemistry, physical science, Earth and space science.
 It is an interdisciplinary and applied approach to teaching, with skills and knowledge important for all stages of our learning, jobs and everyday lives.

-Year levels from 3-6 has a weekly hour-long STEM session exploring all learning learning areas.
-Recent additions to the STEM area include print and design utilsing 3D printers, and programming and coding with robitics.
+Year levels from 3-6 have a weekly hour-long science session exploring all learning areas.

-The focus of STEM lessons is largely hands on, to engage students and develop their inquiry and observational skills.
+The focus of science lessons is largely hands on, to engage students and develop their inquiry and observational skills.

 LOTE – Auslan